 In any gallery of Pomchi puppy pictures, you will see an assortment of curious and sunny little faces looking back at you.
 Pomchi’s ears are pointy and stand either erect or flop over toward the face.

-Pomchi pups should not be weaned until 8 weeks of age in fact with smaller breeds 10 weeks is even better.
-Provided they are fully vaccinated a Pomeranian Chihuahua puppy can begin puppy socialization and training at 12 weeks of age.
-To train a Pomchi puppy to walk on a leash soft treats are needed, these should be cut very small so the puppy does not get fat
+Pomchi pups should not be weaned until 8 weeks of age; in fact, 10 weeks is even better with smaller breeds.
+Provided they are fully vaccinated, a Pomeranian Chihuahua puppy can begin puppy socialization and training at 12 weeks.
+To train a Pomchi puppy walk on a leash, soft treats are needed; these should be cut very small, so the puppy does not get fat

-If you’re going to have a Dalmatian live in your home, there’s little need for me to describe just how important it is to train them to eliminate outside or a very specific designated bathroom spot inside.
-You simply can’t have them urinating or defecating anywhere they please.
+If you’re going to have a Pomchi live in your home, there’s little need for me to describe just how important it is to train them to eliminate outside or a very specific designated bathroom spot inside.
+You can’t have them urinating or defecating anywhere they please.

-House training for a Pomchi puppy can start at 10 weeks, but results may not be seen for a few more weeks.
-House training is best done by crate training, confining a puppy to a crate at night and when it cannot be watched
+House training for a Pomchi puppy can start at 10 weeks, but results may not see for a few more weeks.
+House training is best done by crate training, confining a puppy to a crate at night and when it cannot watch.

-Pomchi puppies will benefit from early and positive training and socialization in order to help them learn boundaries and manners.
-The Pomchi puppy’s first lesson, which should occur prior to taking it for socialization or further training,
+Pomchi puppies will benefit from early and positive training and socialization to help them learn boundaries and manners.
+The Pomchi puppy’s first lesson, which should occur before taking it for socialization or further training,

-Crate training takes advantage of your dog’s natural instincts as a den animal.
+Crate training takes advantage of your dog’s instincts as a den animal.
 First of all, understand that crate training is not cruel.
-In spite of what some people may have told you, breeders and veterinarians recommend using a crate for your dog from a young age.
+Despite what some people may have told you, breeders and veterinarians recommend using a crate for your dog from a young age.
 The primary use of a crate is housetraining because dogs don’t like to soil their dens.

 Crate training is one of the most important things you can do for your new dog.
 It’s served many purposes.
 Crates should be large enough for the adult dog to stand, sit and stretch out.

-There are loads of dog behavior problems, they can affect all dog breeds, at any time throughout your dog’s life.
+There are loads of dog behavior problems, and they can affect all dog breeds at any time throughout your dog’s life.
 Behavioral training is very important for any dog.
-At some point in time all of us dog owners need to administer some dog behavior training.
+All of us, dog owners, need to administer some dog behavior training at some point in time.
 Behavioral training is very helpful for taking care of the dog.
-First of all, if you want to train your Pom-chi pits puppy to Behavioral training so find out some common behavioral issues like breaking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc and stop this behavioral issues and train your dog easily.
+If you want to train your Pom-chi pits puppy to Behavioral training, find out some common behavioral issues like breaking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc. and stop these behavioral issues and train your dog easily.

-Obedience training usually refers to the training of a dog and the term is most commonly used in that context.
-This is one of the basic and most important trainings for any dog.
-There are 3 methods of training that you can use with your Pomchi, all begins with a strong foundation in the core 5 obedience commands: come, sit, stay, heel, down.
+Obedience training usually refers to a dog’s training, and the term is most commonly used in that context.
+This training is one of the basic and most important training for any dog.
+There are 3 methods that you can use with your Pomchi; all begins with a strong foundation in the core 5 obedience commands: come, sit, stay, heel, down.
 Every dog should know these 5 basic obedience commands Because it is very necessary for obedience training.
 Training a dog in obedience can be an ongoing and lengthy process depending on the dog, the methods used, and the skill and understanding of both the trainer and the handler.

 You can find Pomchi puppies priced from $200 USD to $1600USD with one of our credible breeders.

-The cost to buy a Pomchi varies greatly and depends on many factors such as the breeders’ location, reputation, litter size, a lineage of the puppy, breed popularity, training, socialization efforts, breed lines and much more.
-Review how much Pomchi puppies for sale sell for below.
+The cost to buy a Pomchi varies greatly.
+It depends on many factors such as the breeders’ location, reputation, litter size, lineage of the puppy, breed popularity, training, socialization efforts, breed lines and much more.
+Review how many Pomchi puppies for sale sell below.

 The current median price for all Pomchis sold is $449.50.
-This is the price you can expect to budget for a Pomchi with papers but without breeding rights nor show quality.
+It is the price you can expect to budget for a Pomchi with papers but without breeding rights nor show quality.